885-0151 AES Cabinet Solis S6-EH3P (29.9 to 50K) Australia Integration Guide

 The number of inverters or batteries is unlimited for non-backup use.
 Each inverter runs independently, allowing systems to scale as large as needed for energy shifting, peak shaving, or other grid-interactive applications.

-DC Battery Wiring – One Inverter, Two AES Cabinet
+DC Battery Wiring – One Inverter, Two AES Cabinets

 image-20251119-190256.png